-The strategy for HIV/Aids involves strengthening the prevention, treatment and care components.
+HIV/Aids The strategy for involves strengthening the prevention, treatment and care components.
 There is already a strong emphasis on condom distribution.
 According to the District Health Barometer, Cape Town has the highest coverage of all South African districts in this regard.
-Another key focus area is increasing HIV testing at clinic and non-medical sites, including using the advise, consent, test and support (ACTS) provider-initiated testing model, as well as during outreach interventions as part of the ongoing 'Get Tested' campaign.
+Another key focus area is increasing HIV testing on clinic and non-medical sites, including using the advise, consent, test and support (ACTS) provider-initiated testing model, as well as during outreach interventions as part of the ongoing "Get Tested" campaign.